-The system standards are contained in Schedule 5.1a of the Rules and set out the targets for the performance of the power system.
-The purpose of Schedule 5.1a is to establish system standards that
+The system standards are contained in schedule 5.1a of the Rules and set out the targets for the performance of the power system.
+The purpose of schedule 5.1a is to establish system standards that

-- (a) are necessary or desirable for the safe and reliable operation of the facilities of Registered Participants; - (b) are necessary or desirable for the safe and reliable operation of equipment; - (c) could be reasonably considered good electricity industry practice; and - (d) seek to avoid the imposition of undue costs on the industry or Registered Participants.
+- (a) are necessary or desirable for the safe and reliable operation of the facilities of Registered Participants; - (b) are necessary or desirable for the safe and reliable operation of equipment; - (c) could be reasonably considered good electricity industry practice; and - (d) seek to avoid the imposition of undue costs on the industry or Registered Participants.4

 Schedule 5.1 establishes the planning, design and operating criteria that must be applied by NSPs.
-Schedules 5.2, 5.3 and 5.3a establish the required conditions for connection of Generators, Customers and MNSPs respectively.
-These are generally specified in terms of "automatic access standards" and "minimum access standards".
+Schedules 5.2, 5.3 and 5.3a establish the required conditions for connection of Generators, Market Customers and MNSPs respectively.
+These are generally specified in terms of "automatic access standards" and "minimum access standards" which are both defined in the Rules.

-Automatic access standards are defined as a standard of performance for a plant such that if the plant meets the standard, it would not be denied access to the network because of that technical requirement.
-Minimum access standards are defined as a standard of performance for a plant such that if the plant fails to meet that standard it would be denied access because of that technical requirement.
+Automatic access standards are defined as a standard of performance for a plant such that, if the plant meets the standard, it would not be denied access to the network because of that technical requirement.
+Minimum access standards are defined as a standard of performance for a plant such that if the plant fails to meet that standard it would be denied access because of that technical requirement5.